-Each individual incident will be dealt with in school by the relevant member of staff, but should the number of incident reports increase, the following additional course of action is taken:
+Each individual incident will be dealt with in school by the relevant member of staff, but should the number of incident reports increase, the following additional course of action may be taken:

 No. of Incident Reports Action

 5 Tutor Report

 10 Head of Year Report

-15 Line Manager Report or Behaviour Workshop
+15 Line Manager Report

 20 Saturday morning Headteacher detention

-25 One day Fixed Term Exclusion
+25 Review of the Behaviour log which may result in suspension from school

-A number of fixed term exclusions will trigger either a Behaviour Plan, a Pastoral Support Programme, a referral to the Merton Virtual Behaviour Service and/or a Governors Disciplinary Warning which in turn may lead to the consideration of a permanent exclusion from school.
+A number of fixed term exclusions may trigger a range of possible interventions, such as a Behaviour Plan, a Pastoral Support Programme, a referral to the Merton Virtual Behaviour Service, referral to external services, an internal SEND review, a Headteacher's review or a Governors Disciplinary Review.
+At the point of a Governors review, there may be consideration of a permanent exclusion from school.